rmusick2000/wildRydeSAM/README.md

 6. Connect the static pages created in step 4 with the serverless resources created in step 5.

-   Change to the github dirctory for this project.
+   Change to the github directory for this project.
 For example:
    ```bash
    cd ~/wildRydeSAM
    ```